 Reading the time in low-light or dark conditions

-To assure optimal readability of the time in the dark, we use Super-LumiNova X1.
-This coating is manufactured by RC TRITEC in Teufen / Switzerland.
+For optimal readability our watches are coated in Super-LumiNova X1, manufactured by RC TRITEC in Teufen / Switzerland.
 Super-LumiNova is always applied in conjunction with a color pigment.
 All Pantone colors are available, but the brighter the color, the better the luminosity.
-In the dark, Super-LumiNova shines green (the option used by ochs und junior) or blue, on special request.
+Super-LumiNova shines green (the option used by ochs und junior) or blue, on special request.
 The Super-LumiNova coating is applied by hand by ochs und junior, or for dials with a color application by Cador in Eimeldingen / Germany and by Monyco in La Chaux-de-Fonds / Switzerland.

 The ochs und junior two time zones + date watch is entirely manufactured in Switzerland.
 The case is manufactured by Peter Cantieni in Hinwil, while the gear system, dial, hands, buckle and crown are manufactured by Helfenstein in Alpnach.
 The Ulysse Nardin UN-118 base movement is manufactured in Le Locle.
-Each watch is hand-assembled and regulated at the ochs und junior workshop in Lucerne.
+Each watch is hand-assembled and regulated at the ochs und junior workshop in La Chaux-de-Fonds.

 A lifetime warranty covers all parts invented by Ludwig Oechslin, and the entire watch is covered by a 2-year guarantee. ochs und junior’s small scale and direct sales model allow it to offer uniquely fast and competent service.

 Designed by ochs und junior

 Watches in the two time zones store are designed by ochs und junior.
 Individually manufactured, they have the potential to become classics.

 Ludwig Oechslin’s rigorously simple designs, the fact that we individually manufacture our parts, and the direct contact we have with our clients enable us to offer the highest possible degree of customization.
 The customizer shows many possibilities.